West Cornwall · TR18 · Cornwall Council West

 We prepare and submit planning applications to Cornwall Council and, where relevant, the Isles of Scilly authority — handling drawings, statements, validation queries and officer negotiation from start to determination.
-In Penzance, that work is shaped by the place itself — Penzance is the principal town of Penwith, with a working harbour, Georgian and Regency seafront and a dense conservation core around Chapel Street and Market Jew Street, with a building stock that leans toward Georgian townhouses and Victorian terraces.
+Every Penzance project we take on begins with reading the local context — Penzance is the principal town of Penwith, with a working harbour, Georgian and Regency seafront and a dense conservation core around Chapel Street and Market Jew Street, with a building stock that leans toward 1930s seafront flats and Edwardian semis.

 - Conservation Area